Man-Thing: Powers and abilities

-In The Thunderbolts, Hank Pym has expressed the view that the Man-Thing is sentient, though difficult to communicate with.
+In The Thunderbolts, Hank Pym has expressed the view that Man-Thing is sentient, though difficult to communicate with.
 For example, he once rescued an infant and left the child with a doctor (which would require an understanding of the function of a doctor and the ability to navigate to a specific address).
 He is shown to understand concepts such as how to ring a doorbell, how to put an arm in a sling, and even how to flip an auto-destruct switch.
-The change in the Man-Thing's intellect can partly be explained by fact that its brain, sensory organs, and central nervous system are organized in a completely different fashion than a human.
+The change in Man-Thing's intellect can partly be explained by fact that its brain, sensory organs, and central nervous system are organized in a completely different fashion than a human.
 Regardless of what level of humanity the creature still possesses, it can discern when a person's motivations are evil, which causes it pain and motivates it to lash out.

-It can sense human emotions, and is enraged by fear and automatically secretes a powerful corrosive; anyone feeling fear and clutched by the Man-Thing is prone to be burned (either chemically or mystically), hence the series' tagline: "Whatever knows fear burns at the Man-Thing's touch!".
-Though fear is understandably most people's response to the creature, both for his monstrous appearance and the physical danger of his touch, typically only villains end up meeting an immolating death at its hands.
-Many survive being burned, notably Ellen Brandt, Nightcrawler, and Mongu, either due to intervention or dissipation.
+It can sense human emotions, and is enraged by fear and automatically secretes a powerful corrosive; anyone feeling fear and clutched by Man-Thing is prone to be burned (either chemically or mystically), hence the series' tagline: "Whatever knows fear burns at the Man-Thing's touch!".
 Unusual psychic and mystical forces react in what passes as the "brain" cells located throughout his body.
-These unique forces render the Man-Thing extremely sensitive to emotions.
-Emotions that are mild and generally considered positive arouse curiosity and the Man-Thing will sometimes observe from a distance.
-However, emotions that are often viewed as negative, such as violent emotions like anger, hatred, and fear, cause the Man-Thing great discomfort and might provoke him to attack.
+These unique forces render Man-Thing extremely sensitive to emotions.
+Emotions that are mild and generally considered positive arouse curiosity and Man-Thing will sometimes observe from a distance.
+However, emotions that are often viewed as negative, such as violent emotions like anger, hatred, and fear, cause Man-Thing great discomfort and might provoke him to attack.
 Once provoked into violent actions, his body secretes highly concentrated acid that can burn human beings to ashes within a matter of seconds.
 Even individuals that have high levels of superhuman durability have proven unable to withstand the acid.
-While the Man-Thing is devoid of violent emotions, his body produces mucus that neutralizes the acid.
+While Man-Thing is devoid of violent emotions, his body produces mucus that neutralizes the acid.

-Although the Man-Thing's superhuman strength, speed, intelligence, durability, and immortality, give the monster his powers it is his spiritual ability that makes him immune to any other disease, it has been established that the creature possesses physical stamina beyond the limitations of any human athlete.
-Initially, the Man-Thing is only slightly stronger than Captain America, but in later appearances, the Man-Thing possesses sufficient superhuman strength to stand toe-to-toe with much stronger villains.
+Although Man-Thing's superhuman strength, speed, intelligence, durability, and immortality, give the monster his powers it is his spiritual ability that makes him immune to any other disease, it has been established that the creature possesses physical stamina beyond the limitations of any human athlete.
+Initially, Man-Thing is only slightly stronger than Captain America, but in later appearances, Man-Thing possesses sufficient superhuman strength to stand toe-to-toe with much stronger villains.
 He can lift a 2,000 lb automobile when sufficiently motivated.